mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 We use the None Network when an application doesn't require network communication or when we want complete network isolation for security, testing, or specialized workloads.

 ---

+## Q23.
+What is the Overlay Network and when would you use it?

+> **AKA:** How do containers running on different machines communicate?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 20–30 seconds

+### 🎤 Interview Answer

+The Overlay Network is a Docker network mode that allows containers running on different host machines to communicate as if they were on the same network.

+We use the Overlay Network in multi-host environments, such as Docker Swarm or Kubernetes, where applications are distributed across multiple servers but still need to communicate with each other.

+---